jro55/hotel-engine-code-challenge/README.md

 Hi there, if you are reading this my guess is that you work for Hotel Engine.
 First off, I want to say thank you for taking the time to review my project!
 Please feel free to play around with the app and try to break it.

 A couple of notes about the code.
 1. It's always important to have self-documenting code.
-For this project, I choose to use JS docs as my form of documentation mainly for time reasons.
+For this project, I chose to use JS docs as my form of documentation mainly for time reasons.
 In past projects I have used this as well as TypeScript.
 2. There are a million patterns to do styling for an application.
 This project uses both classes and styled components for styling with everything being powered by Material Design.
 In a larger, production application I would decide on a single pattern.

 ## Development